 In addition to a high-volume quaternary health care facility, you will have direct access to multiple research resources, including National Institutes of Health-funded stone research, the Rochester Epidemiology Project, and multiple oncologic databases.

-The Minimally Invasive Urologic Surgery Fellowship is accredited through the Endourological Society for an advanced clinical training certificate for combined endourology and laparoscopic/robotic surgery.
+The Endourology and Minimally Invasive Urologic Surgery Fellowship is accredited through the Endourological Society for an advanced clinical training certificate for combined endourology and laparoscopic/robotic surgery.

 A one-year Advanced Clinical Training Certificate is awarded by the Endourological Society at completion of the program.